mirage/irmin.org/data/tutorial/07_graphql.md

 }
 ```

-### Bulk updates
+### Bulk Updates

-To update multiple values you can use `set_tree` and `update_tree`.
+To update multiple values, use `set_tree` and `update_tree`.
 The
-difference between the two is `set_tree` will modify the tree to match to
+difference between them is that `set_tree` will modify the tree to match the
-provided tree, while `update_tree` will only modify the provided keys - updating
+provided tree, while `update_tree` will only modify the provided keys, which will only update
-the value if one is provided, otherwise removing the current value if `null` is
+the value if one is provided.
+Otherwise it removes the current value if `null` is
 provided.
 For example:

 ```graphql